chrisallenlane/mind-machine/README.md

 ----
 1. For best results, use this application in a dark, quiet room.
 The fewer outside distractions you perceive, the better.
-2. Use headphones.
-3. Close your eyes.
+2. Close your eyes.
 You'll be able to see the light pulses through closed eyelids.
 You may even want to turn your screen brightness down, because a bright screen will become uncomfortable once your eyes have become dark-adapted.
+3. Use headphones.
+4. Configure your device to screen-sleep no earlier than 30 minutes.

 Safety